m-thirumal/graph_guide/data model/Graph.md

 ##### <U>RDF Graph:-</U>

+RDF graph in some way it's a pure graph, it has nothing but vertices and edges.
 An `RDF graph` is a `directed, labeled (DLG)`
   * Works in a sort of Object oriented passion, so we can introduce a class `type`
   * Polymorphism and reasoning